QuentinRa/intellij-ocaml-plugin/README-dev.md

 * [ ] Review which tests are missing
 * [ ] StructureView: nested variables
 * [ ] SmartElements: visibility
-* Add tests for comments (+update todos)
-  * Comment above/below with annotation in-between
-  * The first comment of the file is for the file
-  * The doc for Format.fprintf is weird
-  * Test generating the documentation and check it
 * [ ] Navigation Line Marker: type
 * [ ] Open/Include
 * [ ] Index: module files